ianmcburnie/bones/README.md

 ## [Pagination](http://ianmcburnie.github.io/mindpatterns/pagination/)

-Pagination provides support for multi-page navigation of a URL based data set.
+The pagination pattern allows a user to navigate back and forwards through a URL based dataset, or jump directly to any specific URL in that set.

 Pagination links may update the results immediately on the client via AJAX, or on the server via a full page reload.
 In both cases, the browser's URL will be updated.
 For more information, please refer to the <a href="https://ebay.gitbooks.io/mindpatterns/content/navigation/pagination.html">pagination pattern</a>.